 A Note on Salary

-Please note that new positions are budgeted as entry-level (rank of Instructor or Assistant professor, with no more than a few years prior teaching experience).
-Chairs should have a conversationwith the vice provost before pursuing a candidate who might expect to e hired at a higher rank or salary range.
+Please note that new positions are budgeted as entry-level (rank of Instructor or Assistant Professor, with no more than a few years prior teaching experience).
+Chairs should have a conversation with the vice provost before pursuing a candidate who might expect to be hired at a higher rank or salary range.